Genibook/.github/profile/README.md

 ##  What is it? 🤔

-**This is an open-source project aiming to create a a gradebook application built for Montgomery Highschool's gradebook system - Genesis!**
+**This is an open-source project aiming to create a gradebook application built for Montgomery Highschool's gradebook system - Genesis!**

 ## How we built it 🛠